NAIT auto expert offers tips to keep your vehicle running this winter

 Use your block heater

 Block heaters are sometimes the forgotten soldier in a vehicle’s battle against winter.
 Surprisingly, many aren’t used.
 Belik says he’s seen people spend 30 minutes trying to find their block heater electrical cords, often in bone-chilling conditions.

-To avoid grinding gears and causing undue stress to your engine, warm up your vehicle three to five minutes, Belik says – just enough to ensure your windows don’t frost up while you’re driving.
+Even if you've had your vehicle plugged in, warm it up for three to five minutes to avoid grinding gears and causing undue stress to your engine, Belik says – just enough to ensure your windows don’t frost up while you’re driving.

-But if the vehicle has been sitting in the deep cold for a lengthy period, and none of the lights work, that’s a good indication that the battery may have frozen.
+But if the vehicle has been sitting in the deep cold for a lengthy period, and none of the lights work, the battery may have frozen.